Salou: Lumine Mediterranea Beach & Golf Community

 Salou is also home to the Lumine Golf Club (formerly known as PortAventura golf).
 There are three courses, labeled as north, south, and central.
 North and central were designed by Greg Norman and the south course was designed by "Green Project".
 The facilities consist of two clubhouses, a beach club, Lumine restaurant, Hoyo 19 restaurant, a pro shop, rental services and a golf school.
 In the future the area surrounding the golf course will be developed into a community with six residential areas and services that include two five-star hotels, a sports area and the International School of Salou that will cater for up to 1200 students as part of the Lumine community.

 Auditorium Theatre of Salou

-The Auditorium Theatre of Salou (Teatre Auditori de Salou) is an important part of the local community in terms of cultural and leisure in the municipality.
+The Auditorium Theatre of Salou (Teatre Auditori de Salou or TAS to shorten) is an important part of the local community in terms of cultural and leisure in the municipality.
 The theatre plays local events such as political, school and cultural events and has also welcomed famous musicians to the area such as Sergio Dalma.